Rued1812/hello-world/README.md

 # hello-world
 This is my second repository.
-This is super great
 I am looking forward to learning more.